Coastal Education Intern - Joppa Flats

 - Local knowledge of New England coastal ecology and rocky shore species a plus but not required

-- Experience with outdoor activities such as birding and tide pooling
+- Experience with outdoor activities such as birding, gardening or wildlife photography

 - Valid driver’s license preferred